offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

  * `{bm} zero-arg/\b(zero-arg|no-arg)\b/i` - Short for zero argument.
 A function with zero parameters.

- * `{bm} parameter pack` - In the context of templates, a parameter pack is a single template parameter declaration that can take in zero or more types (variadic).
+ * `{bm} parameter pack` - In the context of templates, a parameter pack is a single template parameter declaration that can take in zero or more substitutions (variadic).

  * `{bm} variadic/(variadic|vararg)/i` - A function that takes in a variable number of arguments, sometimes also called varargs.

- * `{bm} template specialization` - Given a specific set of types for the type parameters of a template, a template specialization is code that overrides the template generated code.
+ * `{bm} template specialization` - Given a specific substitutions set substitutions for the template parameters of a template, a template specialization is code that overrides the template generated code.
 Often times template specializations are introduced because they're more memory or computationally efficient than the standard template generated code.

- * `{bm} partial template specialization/(partial template specialization | template partial specialization)/i` - A template specialization where not all of the type parameters have been removed.
+ * `{bm} partial template specialization/(partial template specialization | template partial specialization)/i` - A template specialization where not all of the template parameters have been removed.

- * `{bm} default template argument` - The default type to substitute in use for a type parameter.
+ * `{bm} default template argument` - The default substitute in use for a template parameter.

+ * `{bm} heap/(heap|free store)/i` - An implementation-specific block of memory used for dynamic objects.
+Also called the free store.

+ * `{bm} implicit type conversion` - When an object of a certain type is converted automatically, without code explicitly changing the object to a different type (e.g. `long x {1}` implicitly converts the `int` literal in the initializer to the `long` type).

+ * `{bm} explicit type conversion` - When an object of a certain type is explicitly converted to another type: casting and named conversions.

+ * `{bm} promotion rule` - An implicit type conversion that may occur when an operator's operands are of differing integral and floating point types.
+For example, adding an integral type with a smaller integral type will cause the result to be of the same type as the larger type.

+ * `{bm} narrowing conversion` - When an object of a certain type is truncated to a lesser type (e.g. `int` to `short`).

+   Narrowing conversions may be implicit during object initialization.
+To erroneous cases of narrowing, use braced initialization to force the compiler to generate a warning.

+ * `{bm} constant expression` - A function that gets evaluated at compile-time, such that at run-time any invocation of it simply returns the result computed at compile-time.
+Constant expressions are represented as functions prefixed with the `constexpr` keyword.

+ * `{bm} literal type` - A type that's usable in a constant expression (for parameters and return), meaning that objects of this type can have a value that's knowable at compile-time.

+ * `{bm} volatile` - A volatile variable's usage in code is immune to compiler optimizations such as operation re-ordering and removal.
+Mutations and accesses, no matter how irrelevant they may seem, are kept in-place and in-order by the compiler.

 `{bm-ignore} (classification)/i`
 `{bm-ignore} (structure)/i`
-`{bm-error} Did you mean variadic?/(vardic)/i`
+`{bm-error} Did you mean variadic?/(vardic)/i` `{bm-error} Did you mean template parameter?/(type parameter)/i`

 `{bm-error} Add the suffix _NORM or _TEMPLATE/(concept)/i` `{bm-ignore} (concept)_NORM/i`